wichaisw/colt-algorithm-course/README.md

     4. Loop through the array and rearrange elements so that all values lesser than the pivot is moved to the left of it, likewise for the right side.
         * if the 'pivot value' is greater than the current element, increment the 'pivot index variable' and swap the current element with the element in the pivot index.
         * it shouldn't create a new array.
-        * the moved elements doesn't need to be sorted among themselves.
+        * the moved elements don't need to be sorted among themselves.
     5. Swap the starting element (the old pivot) with the pivot index.
     6. Return the index of the pivot.
 * Quick sort implementation: